tagspaces/editorText/README.md

 ![Screenshot of the editorText](https://github.com/tagspaces/documentation/raw/master/media/extensions/editor-text-lead.png)

 ### Markdown preview
 This text editor has an extended support for editing markdown files.
 It offers a preview of the currently edited markdown document and a short markdown syntax documentation.
+The markdown preview can be started from the menu item `Markdown Preview` of extensions main menu.

 ![Markdown preview in editorText](https://github.com/tagspaces/documentation/raw/master/media/extensions/editor-text-md-preview.png)